BetterBond Heat Lock Frequently Asked Questions

 tape available.

-Do I need to due a practice sheet first?
+Do I need to do a practice sheet first?

 What species